reshapiro/audio-fun/README.md

 Invoke these on a directory of hi-def files.
 The *sox* command must be on your PATH.

 <h2>down-sample</h2>

-This version writes the down-sampled files to to a parallel directory which must be provided as the second argument.
-This directory will be created if necessary.
+This version writes the down-sampled files to to a parallel directory

+It has two required arguments: the directory of hi-def audio files and a directory to store the down-sampled files.

-Normally the second directory should *not* exist, but you can append to an existing one if you like.
+This second directory will be created if necessary.
+Normally this directory should *not* exist, but you can append to an existing one if you like.

 <h2>down-sample-inline</h2>
 This version <em>replaces</em> the existing files with the down-sampled version!
 Use with caution!!

+It has one required argument, the directory of hi-def audio files.